AMD’s Threadripper CPUs were designed to deliver incredible performance at shockingly low prices.

 As the name suggests, AIO (All-In-One) liquid coolers rely on the circulation of a liquid (generally a blend of distilled water and a thermally conductive fluid) to carry away the heat from the CPU to a radiator with fans.

-The fans dissipate the heat and the cooled liquid travels back to the pump at the CPU.
+The fans dissipate the heat and the cooled liquid travels back to the pump at the CPU to restart its cycle.

 AIO means that the entire setup (pump, tubing, radiator, fluid, fans) comes factory-assembled, with the goal of making installation quick and easy.